tsulliva333/Runtime-Container-Security-for-Kube/README.md

 ## About IBM Cloud

 IBM Cloud provides users with a variety of compute choices as well as over 170 IBM and third party services.
-[IBM Cloud Container Service](https://www.ibm.com/cloud/kubernetes-service?cm_mmc=OSocial_Blog-_-Cloud_Cloud+Platform-_-WW_WW-_-NeuVector&cm_mmca1=000023UA&cm_mmca2=10002833&) combines Docker and Kubernetes to deliver powerful tools, an intuitive user experience, and built-in security and isolation to enable rapid delivery of applications all while leveraging Cloud Services including cognitive capabilities from Watson.
+[IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/kubernetes-service?cm_mmc=OSocial_Blog-_-Cloud_Cloud+Platform-_-WW_WW-_-NeuVector&cm_mmca1=000023UA&cm_mmca2=10002833&) combines Docker and Kubernetes to deliver powerful tools, an intuitive user experience, and built-in security and isolation to enable rapid delivery of applications all while leveraging Cloud Services including cognitive capabilities from Watson.

 ## About NeuVector